-We are looking for a third veterinarian who will thrive in this environment, both personally and professionally.
+We are looking for a third veterinarian who will thrive in our practice environment, both personally and professionally.
 The ideal candidate should be self-motivated, compassionate, ethical and communicate well.
 The ability to work with all large animal species is required; a special interest in theriogenology is desirable.
 Salary commensurate with experience.
-Benefit package includes liability insurance, disability insurance, health insurance stipend, CE, professional dues and licenses, paid vacation , retirement plan and use of a practice vehicle.
+Benefit package includes liability insurance, disability insurance, health insurance stipend, CE, professional dues and licenses, paid vacation, retirement plan and use of a practice vehicle.
 Bonus compensation will be provided for after-hour emergency calls.
 This position is full time, but flexible scheduling and extended leave during slower periods could be considered, if desired.

 At least one year of experience is preferred.
 Consideration will be given to recent graduates with a strong equine and livestock background.
 Mentoring will be provided as needed to facilitate a successful transition into clinical practice.
 Indiana license and federal accreditation are required.